 - Turn the cheesecake 180 degrees around.
 Bake for another 35 minutes.
 Switch off the oven with the cheesecake still inside and the door still closed.

 - After 5 minutes, leave the oven door ajar.
 Leave the cheesecake inside the switched off oven for 1h30.

 - Remove from the oven and leave to cool at room temperature for 1 hour.
-Transfer to the fridge and leave to cool overnight.
+Transfer to the fridge and leave it in there overnight.

-- Place the berries, sugar, lemon juice and salt in a saucepan over medium heat.
-Allow to cook for 5 - 7 minutes till the sugar is dissolved.
+- Place the fruit, sugar, lemon juice and salt in a saucepan over medium heat.
+Stir frequently and allow to cook for 5 - 7 minutes till the sugar is dissolved.
 Smash some of the berries with a fork during the cooking process.